pythonlessons/TensorFlow-object-detection-tutorial/8_part CSGO custom object detection faster aim bot/README.md

 Next we tried to play CS:GO and I let my bot to shoot enemies, you can check this out on my YouTube video.

 That’s all for this tutorial.
-With new model it didn't solved FPS problem, it improved sligtly but not that we could play our game.
+With new model I didn't solved FPS problem, it improved performance sligtly but not that we could play our game.
 So for future work I decided to learn doing stuff on multiprocessing and run our code processes in parallel.
-So in next tutorial I will doing stuff with multiprocessing.
+So in next tutorial I will be doing stuff with multiprocessing.

 ### Original text version of tutorial you can visit [here](http://pylessons.com/).